List of UK top-ten singles in 2025: Jack Black makes history with "Steve's Lava Chicken"

 On 2 May 2025 (8 May 2025, week ending), Jack Black's "Steve's Lava Chicken" from the soundtrack of A Minecraft Movie, running at just 34 seconds long, made history as the shortest song in duration to enter the top-ten of the UK Singles Chart after it climbed to number nine.

 Alex Warren's "Ordinary" becomes longest-running UK number-one by US male solo artist

-On 6 June 2025 (12 June 2025, week ending), Alex Warren's "Ordinary" spent a twelfth consecutive week at number-one in the UK Singles Chart, not only becoming the longest-running UK number-one single of the 2020s, but also the longest-running UK number-one single ever by a US male solo artist, surpassing the eleven-week run at number-one in 1955 by Slim Whitman's "Rose Marie".
+On 6 June 2025 (12 June 2025, week ending), Alex Warren's "Ordinary" spent a twelfth consecutive week at number-one in the UK Singles Chart, becoming the longest-running UK number-one single ever by a US male solo artist, surpassing the eleven-week run at number-one in 1955 by Slim Whitman's "Rose Marie", and the longest running number-one single since ACR was introduced in 2017.
 After being knocked off the top spot the following week by Sabrina Carpenter's "Manchild", "Ordinary" returned to number-one for a thirteenth non-consecutive week on 20 June 2025 (26 June 2025, week ending).